MLeganes/42Born2BeRoot/README.md

 	sudo usermod -aG sudo <username>

-To check if it added. (groups in the system: /etc/group)
+To check if it added correctly. (file groups in the system: /etc/group)

 	getent group <username>